xwmx/dotfiles/Readme.markdown

-Use the [`dots`](https://github.com/alphabetum/dots) tool (which should be available at `~/bin/dots` after the above steps) to handle the additional files and experiment with everything.
+Use the [`dots`](https://github.com/alphabetum/dots) tool (which should be available at `~/bin/dots` after the above steps) to handle the additional files and experiment with everything. `dots` commands can be discovered by running `~/bin/dots help`.

-See additional tasks available by running `~/bin/dots commands`, including commands for for backup and troubleshooting.

 ## Components